JetBrains/guide/site/go/tips/complete-current-statement/index.md

   https://www.youtube.com/watch?v=Nu1BclhDykk&list=PLQ176FUIyIUZrbrlz4AY1V8VzBJKZyVlW&index=33
 ---

 GoLand can complete statements and add required trailing commas for any composite literals (like struct, slice, etc.), and even place caret in a position where you can just start typing the next statement.

 **How to use:**

-After typing parentheses, trigger the **Complete Current Statement** action, _Ctrl + Shift + Enter on Windows/Linux_ and _⇧ + ⌘ + Enter on macOS_, to add curly braces and move the cursor down to the beginning of the next row.
+After typing parentheses, trigger the **Complete Current Statement** action, <kbd>⌃⇧⏎</kbd> (macOS) / <kbd>Ctrl+Shift+Enter</kbd> (Windows/Linux), to add curly braces and move ethe cursor down to the beginning of the next row.

-<span class="tag is-rounded">New in 2018.3</span>